Low-Dimensional and Transversely Curved Optimization Dynamics in Grokking: Introduction

 The commutator defect quantifies the non-commutativity of successive gradient steps: given two mini-batches $A$ and $B$, the defect measures how much the final parameter vector depends on the order of gradient updates.
 In a flat region of the loss landscape, gradient steps commute; in a curved region, they do not.
 By projecting these commutator vectors onto the PCA submanifold, we can determine whether the learned subspace is flat or curved.

 \paragraph{Key contributions.} Our work makes six main contributions, spanning observation, prediction, and causal testing: \begin{enumerate} \item \textbf{Rank-1 manifold}: The weight-space trajectory during grokking lies on a rank-1 submanifold (68--83\% of variance in PC1). \item \textbf{Invariant submanifold}: This submanifold exhibits strong empirical invariance under the optimization dynamics: commutator defects are predominantly orthogonal to it ($\rho \approx 1.000$ within numerical precision across 36 conditions, with exec/random projection ratio $\approx 2$--$3\times$), meaning curvature does not deflect the trajectory out of its learned subspace. \item \textbf{Temporal ordering}: Curvature explodes orthogonally during grokking ($10$--$1000\times$ increase) and its onset consistently \emph{precedes} generalization by 600--1600 steps.
-Non-grokking operations show moderate curvature growth ($30$--$50\times$) without generalization, so onset is necessary but not sufficient. \item \textbf{Scaling law}: The lead time between defect onset and generalization obeys a power law $\Delta t \propto t_{\mathrm{grok}}^{\,\alpha}$ with $\alpha = 1.27 \pm 0.03$ ($R^2 = 0.97$) across a $300\times$ learning-rate sweep: the predictive window improves from 24\% at $\eta = 3\!\times\!10^{-3}$ to 95\% at $\eta = 3\!\times\!10^{-5}$. \item \textbf{Causal interventions}: Suppressing orthogonal gradient flow prevents grokking (necessary) while boosting curvature defects has no effect (not sufficient), establishing an asymmetric causal relationship. \item \textbf{Robustness}: All results replicate across the full learning-rate range, a $200\times$ timescale difference between regimes, four operations, and three seeds. \end{enumerate}
+Non-grokking operations show moderate curvature growth ($30$--$50\times$) without generalization, so onset is necessary but not sufficient. \item \textbf{Scaling law}: The lead time between defect onset and generalization obeys a power law $\Delta t \propto t_{\mathrm{grok}}^{\,\alpha}$ with $\alpha = 1.27 \pm 0.03$ ($R^2 = 0.97$) across a $300\times$ learning-rate sweep: the predictive window improves from 24\% at $\eta = 3\!\times\!10^{-3}$ to 95\% at $\eta = 3\!\times\!10^{-5}$. \item \textbf{Causal interventions}: Suppressing orthogonal gradient flow prevents grokking (necessary) while boosting curvature defects has no effect (not sufficient), establishing an asymmetric causal relationship. \item \textbf{Robustness}: All results replicate across the full learning-rate range, a $200\times$ timescale difference between regimes, four operations, and three seeds. \item \textbf{Spectral mechanism}: Weight-SVD analysis reveals that the commutator transition is driven by a transient near-degeneracy of the leading singular values ($\sigma_1 \approx \sigma_2$) of the attention matrices, followed by symmetry breaking as one mode dominates and the operators align. \end{enumerate}

 Our central thesis is that grokking reflects prolonged confinement of optimization dynamics within a low-dimensional subspace of weight space, during which curvature accumulates in transverse directions; generalization emerges as the trajectory exits this metastable regime.
 The remainder of the paper develops this picture quantitatively and probes its causal structure.